The nature of mindsets

 A Benefit Mindset is symbolised by the everyday leader.

-The basic mindset archetypes in practice
+The basic mindsets in practice

 Let’s say you went shopping to buy some food for dinner.